Nextdoor/kingpin/README.md

 The above example would fail to parse in most JSON parsers, but in `demjson` it works just fine.

+##### Timeouts

+By _default_, Kingpin actors are set to timeout after 3600s (1 hour).
+Each indivudal actor will raise an `ActorTimedOut` exception after this timeout has been reached.
+The `ActorTimedOut` exception is considered a `RecoverableActorFailure`, so the `warn_on_failure` setting applies here and thus the failure can be ignored if you choose to.

+Additionally, you can override the _global default_ setting on the commandline with an environment variable:

+  * `DEFAULT_TIMEOUT` - Time (in seconds) to use as the default actor timeout.

+    $ DEFAULT_TIMEOUT=1 SLEEP=10 kingpin -j examples/sleep.json
+    11:55:16   INFO      Rehearsing...
+Break a leg!
+    11:55:16   INFO      [DRY: Kingpin] Preparing actors from examples/sleep.json 11:55:16   INFO      Rehearsal OK!
+Performing!
+    11:55:16   INFO      Lights, camera ... action!
+    11:55:16   INFO      [Kingpin] Preparing actors from examples/sleep.json 11:55:17   ERROR     [Kingpin] kingpin.actors.misc.Macro._execute() execution exceeded deadline: 1s
+    11:55:17   ERROR     [Sleep for some amount of time] kingpin.actors.misc.Sleep._execute() execution exceeded deadline: 1s 11:55:17   CRITICAL  [Kingpin] kingpin.actors.misc.Macro._execute() execution exceeded deadline: 1s 11:55:17   CRITICAL  [Sleep for some amount of time] kingpin.actors.misc.Sleep._execute() execution exceeded deadline: 1s 11:55:17   ERROR     Kingpin encountered mistakes during the play.
+    11:55:17   ERROR     kingpin.actors.misc.Macro._execute() execution exceeded deadline: 1s

 ##### Token-replacement

 ###### Environmental Tokens